 However, after Riot finally complied, they opened the western market's door to Tencent after their Honour of Kings and Arena of Valor both failed to take off.
 Therefore, the Chinese tech giant decided to cut support for Arena of Valor in the west.

-Granted, Reuters' sources did not explicitly report that League of Legends mobile directly affected Tencent's decision making but the fact that they "all but disbanded" the marketing teams for Arena of Valor and Honour of Kings speaks volumes for itself.
+Granted, Reuters' sources did not explicitly that League of Legends mobile directly affected Tencent's decision making but the fact that they "all but disbanded" the marketing teams for Arena of Valor and Honour of Kings speaks volumes for itself.

 Arena of Valor manages to grab the attention of 100,000 users in Europe and 150,000 in North America daily which is definitely not what Tencent are used for.
 In comparison, Honour of Kings has about 55 million daily users in China alone.